XARAMBIT/Counter-Strike-Panorama-Backgrounds/README.md

 # Counter-Strike-Panorama-Backgrounds
-Exotic Replacement Menu Backgrounds for CSGO Panorama GUI
+Please Enjoy these exotic replacement menu backgrounds for CSGO Panorama GUI
 **Yes, these are animated**
-VAC Ban unlikely but:
+VAC Ban very unlikely but:
 # *** USE AT YOUR OWN RISK ***

 ![csgo-bg](https://user-images.githubusercontent.com/52842013/63206380-1492f400-c081-11e9-8b2f-448ca404183f.PNG)